 Danes, Danes, keep Tyra’s hold–

 And o’er a Northern era, young

 The red flag’s tattered fold.

 The eighth stanza of ‘A Brother in Need’ is somewhat more uplifting as a speaker declares that everyone should “Arise, awake / To do a nation’s deed”.
-He refers again to the bastion that all men need to take to you in the defence of their country.
+He refers again to the bastion that all men need to take to you in the defense of their country.
 “Nobler song may yet be sung”.
 There is still some hope that the Danes can keep a hold of their lands and fight with or without help from Norway.
 The use and reuse of exclamations in this line reiterate how invested the speaker is in the conflict.
 He truly does feel as though he has a part to play, and one that is necessary for the continuation of Denmark as he knows it.

 Despite the mournful and depressing nature of the previous seven stanzas, the eight gives the reader a jolt.
 But, ti does not provide a conclusion to the conflict.
 It is still very likely, with only the poem to go off of, that the conflict will not turn out as the speaker hopes.